 Students who want to hold a conference or multiday event on campus must do so in conjunction with campus leadership and activities.
 Planning must begin at least four months in advance of the conference or multiday event.
 Conference planning requires a large amount of preparation and logistics.
 Considerations need to include: funding, event budget, time of year, location, security, contracting with outside vendors/speakers, expected attendance of on- and off-campus individuals, parking and traffic, food, lodging, setup, technical needs, conflicts, advertising, and guest registration.

-Campus leadership and activities has guidelines that student organizers need to follow when planning a conference or multiday event.
+Residence Life and Student Engagement has guidelines that student organizers need to follow when planning a conference or multiday event.
 Due to availability of campus resources, students and student groups are allowed to host only one conference or multiday event a year.
-For information about additional requirements and planning procedures, please visit campus leadership and activities.
+For information about additional requirements and planning procedures, please visit student engagement.